Zach King: Vine

-King made his Vine account on September 9, 2013, and decided to create one Vine daily for thirty days striaght.
+King made his Vine account on September 9, 2013, and decided to create one Vine daily for thirty days straight.
 His videos on the platform quickly became popular.
 By 2014, he was making videos on Vine full-time and working out of his garage.

 King has been featured in multiple media outlets for his Vines.
 He appeared on The Ellen DeGeneres Show on January 29, 2014, and made several Vines with the crew of the show.
 Chez Pazienza wrote about King that "this guy's stuff is pure magic (or at least the work of some very clever editing.)"
 Laura Vitto praised King's work in Mashable, stating, "Vine star and filmmaker Zach King may not perform magic in the traditional sense, but his expertly-edited six-second videos could put David Blaine to shame."
 Writing for Complex magazine, J. Duaine Hahn wrote, "While people have hit Vine stardom for skits, or splicing together commentary with popular YouTube videos, King has gone the extra mile to use his six seconds to create magic, or the closest thing you can get to it with on a smartphone."